 Following these sessions, participants meet monthly for added support in reaching their ultimate goals of reducing body weight by 5-7 percent and participating in 150 minutes of physical activity per week.

-Many insurance providers, including Florida Blue, this program is a covered benefit for anyone who has been diagnosed as having prediabetes or who is at a high risk for developing type 2 diabetes.
+For more information and class schedules contact our enrollment line at 727.379.2473 or email.
+Many insurance providers, including Florida Blue, and United Healthcare offer this program as a covered benefit for anyone who has been diagnosed as having prediabetes or who is at a high risk for developing type 2 diabetes.

 The YMCA of the Suncoast is helping our community cut their risk of developing type 2 diabetes.
-More than 90 Y's in 36 states offer this program.
-By the year 2017, the Y plans to expand the program to more than 900 locations.
+More than 200 Y's in 47 states offer this program.

 Making some basic lifestyle changes that contribute to weight loss and healthy living can decrease the risk for type 2 diabetes.
 Among these are: